Customs Forms

 Print Customs Forms Only

-As of March 1, 2023, packages sent to countries that follow European Union (EU) customs rules need more-detailed content descriptions for customs forms.
+Packages sent to countries that follow European Union (EU) customs rules need more-detailed content descriptions for customs forms.
 Learn what you need to do.

-As of March 1, 2023: New Requirements for Packages to European Union (EU) Countries
+Requirements for Packages to European Union (EU) Countries

 Countries that follow European Union (EU) customs rules have new requirements for customs forms.
 If you’re sending packages to one of these countries, you must use more-detailed content descriptions on your customs forms.
 If you don’t, the customs officials in the receiving country may reject and return (or, in certain cases, may even destroy) your package.